GuideSetup

 How to Build an Effective AI Chatbot for Shopify and Ecommerce

-TL;DR: An effective ecommerce chatbot is not defined by how clever it sounds.
+Quick take: An effective ecommerce chatbot is not defined by how clever it sounds.
 It is defined by whether it helps shoppers discover products, resolve objections, and move toward purchase without creating more confusion for your team.

 Most merchants start this project the wrong way.
 They ask, "Which chatbot should I install?"
 The better question is, "What buying friction do I want this assistant to remove?"